Biography of Benjamin Disraeli

 Timeline of Benjamin Disraeli:

 1813: His father quarreled with the Synagogue of Bevis Marks.

-1817: Father his children baptised as Christians, which was fortunate for Disraeli as Jews were excluded from Parliament until 1858.
+1817: His father had his children baptised as Christians, which was fortunate for Disraeli as Jews were excluded from Parliament until 1858.

 1837: Interested early on in Politics he had stood for election as a Whig, a Radical and an Independent before finally being successful representing Maidstone in Kent for the Conservatives.
 His maiden speech in the House of Commons was drowned by howls of laughter.

 1841: The Conservatives win the General Election.
 He suggests to the Prime Minister Sir Robert Peel that he should be made a Minister but is rejected and becomes a fierce critic of the Government from the back benches.

 1842: Benjamin Disraeli helps form the “Young England” Group arguing that the Middle Class now had too much power and that an alliance should be formed between the aristocracy and the Working Class with the former helping the poor.
 This political philosophy is expressed in his novels “Coningsby”, “Sybil” and “Tancred”.
 He strongly opposed Peel’s decision to repeal the Corn Laws, which was an issue that strongly divided the Conservative’s and eventually brought about the downfall of Peel.

 1852: Lord John Russell the Whig Prime Minister resigned and Lord Derby succeeded for the Conservative’s appointing him Chancellor of the Exchequer.
 This government, however, only lasted a few months and was replaced by that of the Earl of Aberdeen.

 1858: Lord Derby again becomes Prime Minister and appoints him Chancellor of the Exchequer and Leader of the House of Commons.
 He was responsible for measures to reform Parliament, proposing the equalisation of town and county franchise.
 This would have led to some people in towns losing the vote and was bitterly opposed by the Liberals.

 1859: Lord Palmerston becomes Prime Minister for the Liberals and Disraeli is once again in opposition, but now gains a reputation as a tenacious and skilful debater.